Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-stripe-subscription/README.md

  * This example creates a subscription that charges the customer the price of the variant, every 4 weeks */ export class MySubscriptionStrategy implements SubscriptionStrategy {

-  isSubscription(ctx: RequestContext, variant: ProductVariant): boolean {
+  isSubscription(ctx: RequestContext, variant: ProductVariant, injector: Injector): boolean {
     // This example treats all products as subscriptions return true;
   }